veredv/FanDuel.SportsDepthChart/README.md

 The player has to be added at a specific depth, which may require shifting elements in the list.

 ### Trade-offs
-- Solution architecture for the current small-scope needs vs potential extentions and uses: <br>
+- Solution architecture for the current small-scope needs vs potential extensions and uses: <br>
 I gave a direction as to how to expand, but kept matters simple for the problem at hand.
 For instance, I didn't use interfaces - as there are no multiple implementations.
 The Player record can later become an interface or an abstract class.
 It would make sense to create a general domain project for such entities.

-### Possible Extentions
+### Possible Extensions
 - A Team class can introduce validation to ensure players are assigned to the correct teams, checking for conflicts (e.g., preventing duplicate player numbers across teams).
 - We could add position-specific constraints, limiting players to valid positions based on their roles, enforcing rules through domain logic.
 - Strings for External Input: Using strings for positions as external input introduces flexibility but comes with the risk of invalid data.
 Enum constraints can be enforced afterward to validate inputs, ensuring that only valid positions are used.